seandjones92/Aria-Config-Docker-Lab/README.md

 Once the containers are built go to the `salt-lab` directory and run `docker compose up -d`.
 It will take about 2 minutes for everything to initialize within the containers.
 Subsequent restarts are much faster as first time bootstrapping does not need to be done.

-To reset your lab to a "like new" state use the `reset.sh` script in `salt-lab`.
+To reset your lab to a "like new" state:

+- `docker compose down`
+- `./reset.sh`
+- `docker compose up -d`

 ## To-Do